 How To Make A Mushroom Tomato Frittata

 I start by sautéing sliced white button mushrooms in a non-stick skillet.
-Frittatas are best made in non-stick cookware, so you can easily cut them and slide slices out of the pan.
+It’s best to make frittatas in non-stick cookware, so you can easily cut them and slide slices out of the pan.

-Once the mushrooms are browned, I add chopped roasted tomatoes.
+Once the mushrooms have browned, I add chopped roasted tomatoes.
 These are my favorite magical ingredient.

 Marinated roasted tomatoes found at the olive bar or in jars in the Italian food aisle have so much flavor.